tf-encrypted/rfcs/tensorflow-federated/README.md

   return y

 # create executor based on the encrypted computation
-executor_fn = tfe_federated.create_secure_executor(federated_mean=my_secure_mean, ...)
+executor_fn = tff.framework.create_secure_executor_factory(
+    federated_mean=my_secure_mean, ...)
 tff.framework.set_default_executor(executor_fn)
 ```

+As illustrated above, the integration code lives in TFF but relies on cryptographic primitives and tools from TFE.
+For this reason we add TFE as a dependency to TFF, and hence assume a one-time installation of TFE on all involved parties.
+Planned work on a TFE core module will make this viable on e.g. non-Python platform such as mobile devices.

-### Local Execution
+### Execution Strategy

-We assume a one-time installation of TFE on all involved parties, and embed all protocol steps (and cryptographic operations) into TensorFlow computations.
-This allows clients to use the built-in `EagerTFExecutor`.
+For now we embed all protocol steps and their cryptographic operations into [TensorFlow computations](https://github.com/tensorflow/federated/blob/v0.12.0/tensorflow_federated/proto/v0/computation.proto#L99-L103) and use the built-in `EagerTFExecutor` for execution.

-In the future we will evaluate alternatives to this approach, and e.g. allow a higher-level representation of encrypted computations to be shared with the clients.
-Options might be to wrap or extend [the format of TFF computations](https://github.com/tensorflow/federated/tree/v0.12.0/tensorflow_federated/proto/v0/computation.proto#L92-L174) and adapt both client and server executors accordingly.
-This could allow clients to enforce individual security policies and to move away from a honest-but-curious security model for the server.
-It may also remove the need for exposing all cryptographic operations as TensorFlow custom ops, potentially making secure aggregation available on more platforms.
+This means that no changes to the underlying computational model (`computation.proto`, `executor.proto`, and `Executor`) are needed.
+On the other hand, it also seems to limit interesting security features such as allowing clients to enforce individual policies on values and (whole) computations, and for the server to move away from a honest-but-curious security model.

-Note that there is some uncertainty here due to the unknown direction of both TFF and TF.
-In particular, the TF runtime seems to be undergoing changes, and the closed-source version of TFF may already have a suitable design in place.
+We plan on revisiting this strategy in the future once TFF and TF have matured and their directions are clearer.
+In particular, the TF runtime seems to be undergoing significant changes, and the closed-source version of TFF may already have a suitable design in place given that they likely already implemented e.g. BIK+17.

 ### Communication Channels

-Cryptographic protocols typically require different communication patterns than those otherwise used in TFF (e.g. `tff.federated_broadcast` and `tff.federated_collect`).
-In particular, it is often required that one party must send a authenticated and/or confidential message to a specific other party.
+Cryptographic protocols typically require different communication patterns than those found in the TFF glue language (such as `tff.federated_broadcast` and `tff.federated_collect`).
+In particular, protocols typically dictate that a specific client must send a message to another specific client through an authenticated or secure channel.

-In the current proposal we only focus on supporting these pattern by sending all messages (encrypted) through the server, which is a realistic choice in some cross-device FL applications.
-We use [libsodium](https://github.com/jedisct1/libsodium) primitives exposed through TFE to implement such *indirect* authenticated or secure channels (in contrast to the direct channels implemented by e.g. gRPC over mTLS).
+For now we only focus on supporting such patterns by encrypting and relaying all messages through the server.
+This is not an unrealistic assumption in cross-device FL, where direct communication between e.g. mobile devices can be impractical.
+We use [libsodium](https://github.com/jedisct1/libsodium) primitives exposed by TFE to implement such *indirect* authenticated or secure channels.

-A future proposal may consider alternatives, especially with respect to efficiency in cross-silo FL applications.
+Future work may consider alternatives, especially with respect to efficient cross-silo FL and e.g. using gRPC over mTLS.

 ### Roadmap

 We propose the following implementation phases:

-1. Implement specific server executors and required sub-components such as secure channels.
-2. Implement generic server executor and required compiler infrastructure; to the extent relevant, re-implement specific executors as instances of the generic executor.
+1. Implement secure federating executors each supporting a single fixed protocol.
+2. Implement a secure federating executor parameterized by protocols expressed as TFE computations.
-3. Implement generic client executor with the ability to enforce security policies.
+3. (Optional) Implement a client executor with the ability to enforce security policies.

-Note that especially phase 2 depends on other TFE work around general language and compiler for encrypted computations.
+Phase 1 also requires implementing sub-components such as secure channels.
+Phase 2 has a dependency on other TFE projects, including high-level language and compiler infrastructure.

-### Phase 1: Specific Server Executors
+### Phase 1: Specific Federating Executors

 For the first phase of the integration we propose several specific executors that each implement a fixed secure aggregation protocol.
 Besides being of practical use, this also allows us to develop the right abstractions and sub-components for the generic executor introduced in the next phase.

 #### Trusted Executor

-This server executor uses a distinct trusted third-party executor referenced through a `RemoteExecutor` and without formal placement.
-To compute an aggregation it collections values from the clients, sends them to the third-party executor, instructs it to aggregate them using TensorFlow, and finally pulls back the result.
-All of this is done over secure channels with the server as a bulletin board, yet the aggregation itself is performed on plaintext data by the trusted executor.
+This federating executor computes aggregations using a distinct third-party executor referenced through a `RemoteExecutor` with no formal placement.
+To compute an aggregation it collections values from the clients, sends them to the third-party executor, instructs it to aggregate them, and finally pulls back the result.
+All of this is done over indirect secure channels, yet the aggregation itself is performed on plaintext data by the third-party executor.

-While useful on its own, this executor also functions as an important step towards a concrete template to build on, in addition to a workable solution for indirect secure channels and cryptographic setup.
+While useful on its own, this executor also functions as an important step towards a concrete template to build on, in addition to being a testbed for implementing indirect secure channels and the cryptographic setup needed by them.

 This work depends on secure channel primitives being available in TFE.

 #### Paillier Executor

-This server executor is a natural evolution of the [trusted executor](#trusted-executor), following essentially the same pattern but where the aggregation done by the third-party is instead performed on data encrypted with the Paillier homomorphic encrypted scheme under a key pair owned by the server.
+This federating executor is a natural evolution of the trusted executor, following essentially the same pattern but where the aggregation done by the third-party is instead performed on data encrypted with the Paillier homomorphic encrypted scheme under a key pair owned by the server.
 This removes some trust in the third-party since it is now unable to see any of the plaintext values.

 In addition to secure and authenticated channels, this work depends on Paillier primitives being available in TFE.

 #### Keyed-PRG Executor

-This server executor removes the need for a third-party aggregator by instead instructing the clients to generate and use correlated randomness generated by a keyed PRG.
-In particular, during setup all clients share keys between each other that during aggregation can be used to generate zero-sum masks for the values to be aggregated.
-Once masked by the client executors, the server executor can simply collect and sum.
+This federating executor removes the need for a third-party aggregator by instead instructing the clients to generate and use correlated randomness generated by a keyed PRG.
+In particular, during a setup process all clients share keys between each other that during the aggregation process can be used to generate zero-sum masks for the values to be aggregated.
+Once masked by the clients, the federating executor can simply collect and sum.
 Besides the initial cost of setup, this executor allows secure aggregation without overhead.

 This executor is particularly useful in a cross-silo setting, where the set of participating clients remain fixed for a longer period of time.
 It also poses relevant challenges wrt. longer-term setup material.